tomjabcz/cd0037-API-Development-and-Documentation-project/backend/README.md

 Description: If a searchTerm is provided in the request body, it searches for questions that contain the search term in either the question or answer.
 If no searchTerm is provided, it adds a new question to the database with the provided details.

-Request Arguments: JSON body can include either searchTerm or the details of a new question (question text, answer, difficulty, category).
+Request Arguments: JSON body can include either searchTerm (eg: {"searchTerm":"title"}) or the details of a new question (eg: {"question":"How old is my dad.","answer":"120 years","difficulty":1,"category":1}).

 Returns: If searchTerm is provided: A list of questions matching the search term, along with the total number of such questions and the current category.
 If a new question is added: The details of the newly added question.